Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 ## 🪧Project Demo Highlights

-0. Data Model Setup
+0. Data Model / Star Schema Design
-- It is essential to setup a model as the final gold layer depends very much on this design.
+- It is essential to setup a model as the final gold layer and I have selected a star schema model for this dimensional modeling task.
 Generally, for a fact table, it usually contains all measurements by stakeholder interest (usually datatype is type of continuous numerical data).
 For dimension tables, it is descriptive of what the attribute in fact table is all about.
 - In this project, I have proposed potential business questions to start constructing the fact table and created the star schema model below.
 Refer [Sample_business_requirement.pdf](./Sample_business_requirement.pdf) for guidance on how I select fact dimension using business key metrics.

 ![star schema](./images/star_schema_powerbi.png)